-AdJab was deleted from the internet entirely about a year after the site was shut down by new owners Aol, who also eventually folded Cinematical into Moviefone and did a content purge.
+AdJab was deleted from the internet entirely about a year after the site was shut down by new owners Aol, which also eventually folded Cinematical into Moviefone and did a content purge.
 Same goes for TV Squad, another part of the former Weblogs Inc network.
 MarketingVox stopped publishing in 2014, long after I’d ceased writing there and I found that links I’d saved to my posts no longer work.
-Many of the client blogs I’ve

-Many of the blogs I’ve contributed to or helped with the strategy for, including the Bacon’s Blog I started in 2005 and which was deleted two months after I left, and client blogs I ghostwrote on occasion for have been similarly removed because of changes in business models or marketing strategies at those companies.
+Many of the blogs I’ve contributed to or helped with the strategy for, including the Bacon’s Blog I started in 2005 and client blogs I ghostwrote for, have been similarly removed because of changes in business models or marketing strategies at those companies.

 Even if content hasn’t been deleted it can be hard to point to concrete examples of the work I’ve done.
 “Well I don’t have one great link but if you go back and read any of the updates on (inserts name of social network profile) from July 2011 to December 2015, that’s my work.”
 That’s not a great answer, even if I have the backed up copies of the editorial calendars that show my involvement.

 All that adds up to a list of work accomplishments that I can’t 100% point to, despite almost all of it being online.
 My portfolio has many of my recent bylined pieces and ghostwriting client projects along with a handful of Voce/Porter Novelli blog posts I’m proud of and older stories that haven’t been deleted or otherwise altered.
 But there’s so much more that I could be showing off that might make a difference in some people’s decision whether or not to bring me on for a project or position.